Human trafficking in Kuwait: Protection (2008)

-Prevention
+Prevention (2008)

 Kuwait made no reported efforts to prevent trafficking in persons this year.
 The government did not produce any public awareness campaigns during the reporting period to warn employers and workers about the risks of trafficking.
 Kuwait also did not launch a public awareness campaign targeting citizens traveling to known child sex tourism destinations abroad.
 The government did not make any discernible efforts to reduce the demand for commercial sex acts.